aki2o/log4e/README.md

 If you want to verify activity of debugging in the elisp, use `hoge--log-debugging-p`.

 By using `hoge--log-enable-debugging`, logging is enabled too.

+### Insert logging statement quickly

+You can insert logging statement at your elisp by using `log4e:insert-start-log-quickly`.
+The command insert `(hoge--log ...)` to start of current function/macro at the time.
+If you want to bind some key to the command, write like the following in your .emacs or site-start.el file.

+    (define-key emacs-lisp-mode-map (kbd "C-\\") 'log4e:insert-start-log-quickly)

 ### Other